Skip to Content

 February 16, 2005 • Darrell Shandrow Hilliker

 Proposed regulations by the United States Department of Transportation would require the blind and others who rely on large “service animals” to deplane or ship their companions in the cargo hold!
-All who care about the blind and others with disabilities MUST act immediately to stop this threat by having the proposed regulatory language changed to allow alternatives that will reasonably accomodate people with disabilities.
+All who care about the blind and others with disabilities MUST act immediately to stop this threat by having the proposed regulatory language changed… Finish Reading Red Alert: Act Now to Stop Regulatory Threat to Air Travel for Blind Guide Dog Owners!

 Categories: Uncategorized